 The LA-based star, who is in London to sing in Michael Flatley's new show Lord Of The Dance: Dangerous Games, also hit back at critics of her Derry accent.

-Asked if former bandmates Cheryl, Nicola Roberts, Kimberley Walsh and Sarah Harding will be coming to watch her perform at the Palladium, she said: "I don't think so."
+Asked if Cheryl, Nicola, Kimberley and Sarah will be coming to watch her perform at the Palladium, she said: "I don't think so."